E=MC2 (song)

-"E=MC2" is a 1986 single by English band Big Audio Dynamite, released as the second single from their debut studio album This Is Big Audio Dynamite (1985).
+"E=MC2" is a 1986 single by the English band Big Audio Dynamite, released as the second single from their debut studio album, This Is Big Audio Dynamite (1985).
 The song was the band's first Top 40 hit on the UK Singles Chart, peaking at number 11.
 Additionally, it peaked at number 37 on the Billboard Hot Dance Club Play chart in the United States.
-The song features prominent dialogue samples from the 1970 film Performance.
+The song features prominent dialogue samples from the crime drama film Performance (1970).
 The song is also played during the opening titles of the French movie Forces spéciales (2011).

 History

-This song was inspired by the films of Nicolas Roeg, including Performance (1970; written and co-directed by Donald Cammell), Walkabout (1971), Don't Look Now (1973), The Man Who Fell to Earth (1976), and Insignificance (1985).
+This song was inspired by the films of Nicolas Roeg, notably Performance (1970; written and co-directed by Donald Cammell), Walkabout (1971), Don't Look Now (1973), The Man Who Fell to Earth (1976), Eureka (1983), and Insignificance (1985).
 Its lyrics refer directly to many of them.
 For example: